JohnFlyIII/net-testing-examples/README.md

 ## Part-2

-Will introduce the Web UI
+Will introduce the UI & API

 ## Part-3

-Introduce enhancements in the form of adding a database to store values of mathmatical constants so they can be updated with better or more accurate values without requiring code updates.
+Introduce "enhancements": adding a database to store values of mathmatical constants so they can be updated with better or more accurate values without requiring code updates.

 ## Part-4